iShape-Swift/iOverlay/README.md

 ## Usage

-Here's an example of how you can create a square with a hole and union/differnce/intersect/xor with other polygon:
+Here's an example of how you can create a square with a hole and *union / differnce / intersect / xor* with other polygon:

 ```swift
 var overlay = Overlay()